 The key is to strike a perfect balance of gentle die off and detox, while going slowly enough that the die off doesn’t make you too miserable.

-- Go slowly with those fermented foods
+- I went slowly with fermented foods

 GAPS diet stages

-Remember, if you’re having certain digestive issues like constipation or diarrhea, focus on the ferments that will help you the most.
+Dr. Natasha says that if you’re having certain digestive issues like constipation or diarrhea, focus on the ferments that will help you the most.

 - For constipation, fermented vegetables and homemade sour cream from raw cream are best